fspacheco/playground-UlMWyvCJ/lessons/lesson7.md

 }
 ```

 **Warning:** Because `strtok` modifies original string, character pointer to read-only string shouldn't be passed to `strtok`.
-The following examples will trigger undefined behaviour because the first parameter is read-only string:
+The following examples will trigger undefined behaviour because the first parameter to `strtok` is read-only string:

 ```C
 char *str = "strtok needs to be called several times to split a string";